-Every time you choose a food, you are choosing part of the future – the future of your body, your community, our land, our water, and our air.
+Every time you choose a food, you choose your future – the future of your body, your community, our land, our water, and our air.
 You might be choosing a future that’s better, that’s worse, or that strengthens the status quo.
 While listening to Jason Mraz perform at the 25th Farm Aid concert, I reflected on how America got into our current obesity epidemic and family farm crisis: We didn’t really notice as the foods (and the future) we chose changed.

 Two key steps on the road to health: